andrewyur/md-sticky/README.md

 - [ ] drag and then mouse exiting cursor freezes the task bar
 - [ ] fix spacing for headings when nothing is above them
 - [ ] hide white sticky when loading
+- [ ] stickies stick to the edges of other windows